Sri Guru Hargobind Sahib Ji

 There were many people who were hostile to Guru Hargobind when he assumed leadership of Sikhs.
 His uncle, Priti Mal, who was brother of Guru Arjan continued his intrigues against Guru Hargobind.
-Prithi Mal had un-successfuly tried to kill Guru Hargobind, when the guru was a child, by unleasing a deadly snake upon him.
+Prithi Mal had unsuccessfully tried to kill Guru Hargobind, when the guru was a child, by unleashing a deadly snake upon him.
 Prithi Mal continued to complain against him to Emperor Jahangir.

 Chandu Shah who had been foremost in complaining to Jahangir against Guru Arjan Sahib Ji transferred his hostilities toward Guru Hargobind.